Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Tool stack}

-The MALPAS toolset comprises five specific analysis tools that address various properties of a program.
-The input to the analyzers needs to be written in MALPAS Intermediate Language (IL) which is produced by an automated translation tool from the original source code, assisted by an analyst which can make suitable manual changes.
-The MALPAS toolset consists of five analyzers: \begin{enumerate} \item Control Flow Analyser examines the program structure, and provides a summary report drawing attention to undesirable constructs and an indication of the complexity of the program structure. \item Data Use Analyser separates the variables and parameters used by the program into distinct classes and identifies errors. \item Information Flow Analyser identifies the data and branch dependencies for each output variable or parameter. \item Semantic Analyser reveals the exact functional relationship between all inputs and outputs over all semantically feasible paths through the code. \item Compliance Analyser compares the mathematical behavior of the code with its formal IL specification to ensure that the code of each procedure: \begin{itemize} \item conforms to the functional aspects of its specification (SDR, supported by SDS), \item respects the state invariants, \item performs its specified functions without corrupting the computing environment nor data owned by any other module or procedure, \item conforms to the language in which it is written. \end{itemize} \end{enumerate}
+The MALPAS toolset includes a set of analyzers addressing various program properties.
+They process input in the MALPAS Intermediate Language (IL), produced from the original source code by an automated translation tool assisted by an analyst who can make suitable manual changes.
+There are five analyzers: \begin{enumerate} \item Control Flow Analyser examines the program structure, and provides a summary report drawing attention to undesirable constructs and an indication of the complexity of the program structure. \item Data Use Analyser separates the variables and parameters used by the program into distinct classes and identifies errors. \item Information Flow Analyser identifies the data and branch dependencies for each output variable or parameter. \item Semantic Analyser reveals the exact functional relationship between all inputs and outputs over all semantically feasible paths through the code. \item Compliance Analyser compares the mathematical behavior of the code with its formal IL specification to ensure that the code of each procedure:conforms to the functional aspects of its specification (SDR, supported by SDS), respects the state invariants, performs its specified functions without corrupting the computing environment nor data owned by any other module or procedure, conforms to the language in which it is written. \end{enumerate}